 All plantings are completed by contracted professional tree planters and are overseen and assessed by foresters on the grounds.

 You are welcome to visit the forest area, if desired.
 While there is a tree planted for every insureds, there are not plaques or markers on the trees to commemorate that they are MetLife trees.
-We encourage you to look at the photos and stories shared on this site instead.

 No, there is no option to opt out or make special requests related to the trees.
 A tree will be planted for every insured individual for whom MetLife has paid a Group Life Insurance benefit.
 There is no cost to the beneficiary or policyholder.